cockroachdb/docs/src/current/v24.2/cockroachdb-feature-availability.md

 [Generic query plans]({% link {{ page.version.version }}/cost-based-optimizer.md %}#query-plan-type) are generated and optimized once without considering specific placeholder values, and are not regenerated on subsequent executions, unless the plan becomes stale due to [schema changes]({% link {{ page.version.version }}/online-schema-changes.md %}) or new [table statistics]({% link {{ page.version.version }}/cost-based-optimizer.md %}#table-statistics) and must be re-optimized.
 This approach eliminates most of the query latency attributed to planning.

+### Vector search

+The [`VECTOR`]({% link {{ page.version.version }}/vector.md %}) data type stores fixed-length arrays of floating-point numbers, which represent data points in multi-dimensional space.
+Vector search is often used in AI applications such as Large Language Models (LLMs) that rely on vector representations.

 ### CockroachDB Cloud Folders

 [Organizing CockroachDB {{ site.data.products.cloud }} clusters using folders]({% link cockroachcloud/folders.md %}) is in preview.
 Folders allow you to organize and manage access to your clusters according to your organization's requirements.
 For example, you can create top-level folders for each business unit in your organization, and within those folders, organize clusters by geographic location and then by  level of maturity, such as production, staging, and testing.